acm-projects/Lore/README.md

-## Milestones
+## Milestones ⏲️

 <details closed>
   <summary>  <strong> Week 1: Setup ⚓ </strong> </summary>
   <br>

 - General:
-  - Assign roles for front-end and back-end development.
+  - Assign roles for front-end and back-end development
   - Discuss overall project scope, tech stack/options (React Native for frontend, AWS for backend)
   - Schedule meetings for weekly meetings
   - Start Low fidelity with everyone to get a vision of the app